-The Advanced Web Technologies pathway is centred around a theme of the same name, Advanced Web Technologies, and combines it with a choice of closely related yet complimentary themes, including Software Engineering 1 & 2, Making Sense of Complex Data, and Learning from Data.
+The Advanced Web Technologies pathway is centred around a core theme of the same name, Advanced Web Technologies, and combines it with a choice of closely related yet complimentary themes, including Software Engineering 1 & 2, Making Sense of Complex Data, and Learning from Data.
 Students following this theme will gain an understanding and insight into the technologies that deliver the Web as we see it today.
 The topics covered include underlying languages and standards used to represent information on the web; techniques for understanding and managing data and information in a web context; and techniques and technology used to design and deliver web infrastructure.

 For entry in the academic year beginning September 2015, the tuition fees are as follows:

 The fees quoted above will be fully inclusive for the course tuition, administration and computational costs during your studies.